ArtieFuzzz/ArtieFuzzz/README.md

 </div>
   <br>

-  I'm a developer who's primary language is TypeScript though I know a bit of C# and some other languages too. <br>
+  I'm a developer who programs TypeScript though I know a bit of C# and some other languages too. <br>
   Plus I'm a Gamer.

   <br>